Set Up Automatic Child Support Payments by Electronic Withdrawal

 - Open All

-- If you do not have adequate funds in your bank account at the time your support is due, we will make two additional attempts to secure the funds.
+- If you do not have adequate funds in your bank account at the time your support is due, we may make two additional attempts to secure the funds.
 If the third attempt is unsuccessful, your EPW will be suspended and may be canceled.

 - If you have two dishonored payments within 12 months, your EPW will be revoked.
 You will not be able to use EPW for 12 months from the day it is revoked.